bi119aTe5hXk/RTSPPlayerSUI/README.md

 # RTSP4Player
-Play 1~16 RTSP stream on your AppleTV
+Play 1~16 RTSP feeds on your AppleTV